-The Department of Elementary and Early Childhood Education offers coursework and field experiences leading to the Master in Education with Teacher Certification (Class A and Class A Alternative) in Early Childhood Education (P-3) and Elementary Education (K-6).
-The Department also offers coursework and research opportunities for the Educational Specialist (Ed.S.) degree in Early Childhood Education and Elementary Education with Class AA teacher certification.
+The Elementary and Early Childhood Education Program offers coursework and field experiences leading to the Master in Education with Teacher Certifications (Class A and Class A Alternative) in Early Childhood Education (P-3) and Elementary Education (K-6).
+The Program also offers coursework and research opportunities for the Educational Specialist (Ed.S.) degree in Early Childhood Education (P-3) and Elementary Education (K-6) with Class AA Teacher Certification.